fcanas/SafeCast/README.md

 ### TODO

-* Only `NSArray` has been extended with the helpful safety checks.
-It is my intention to give similar treatment to other collection classes.
-I'm looking for some feedback on method signatures and coverage before putting all that work in.

 * Methods on categories in a reusable libarary should be namespaced.
 I haven't done that yet.

+* Only `NSArray`, `NSOrderedSet`, and `NSSet` have been extended with the helpful safety checks.
+It is my intention to give similar treatment to `NSDictionary`.
+I doubt it would be a good idea to give coverage to collections like `NSMapTable` or `NSHashTable`.

 Please send feedback, pull-requests, and coffee.